Solution Architecture

 Architecture diagram, tech-selection rationale, performance analysis, migration risk all perfect — without a single line of cost-benefit math, approvals don’t go through.
 The board’s decision axis is “how many dollars saved per year” and “how many dollars earned”, not technical merits.

 The field saying “hitting with tech doesn’t pass approval.
 Hit with numbers,” captures it.
-Putting an “annual savings / earnings” slide first reportedly multiplies pass rates.
+Putting an “annual savings / earnings” slide first reportedly raises pass rates significantly.
 As much as you train the quality of technical design, training to speak in numbers is what separates solution architects in skill.

 Summary